moroha29/moroha29.github.io/README.md

 # Website in Construction (Progress)

 - Create Router for Menu (Done)
 - Projects Page
 - Updates Page
-- Main Page (About Me)
+- Main Page (About Me) (Done)
+- Make a main design with css
+- Make light and dark mode
+- Make it mobile compatible
+- Create different themes that switches by a button

 # Getting Started with Create React App